Unified Robust Estimation: Composite loss functions

 \subsection{Regression}

-The CC-family contains Gaussian induced composite functions, as in Figure~\ref{fig:loss2}.
-In addition to classic robust loss functions, new members are introduced from dcave, ecave and gcave.
-Figure ~\ref{fig:loss2} also includes innovative $\epsilon$-insensitive induced loss functions.
-The $\epsilon$-insensitive is a device for support vector machine for regression \citep{Hast:esl:2009}.
-The derivatives of Gaussian induced loss functions are shown in Figure~\ref{fig:cdderi}.
-With monotone $\Gamma'$, the M-estimates can break down to high leverage outliers \citep{maronna2019robust}.
-Except for hcave, i.e., the Huber loss, all Gaussian induced loss functions are robust to high leverage outliers.
+The CC-family contains Gaussian-induced composite functions, as shown in Figure~\ref{fig:loss2}.
+In addition to classic robust loss functions, new members are introduced from dcave, ecave, and gcave.
+Figure~\ref{fig:loss2} also includes innovative $\epsilon$-insensitive induced loss functions.
+The composite functions are flatter than their convex counterparts and even become bounded except for hcave, making them more robust to outliers.
+The derivatives of Gaussian-induced loss functions are shown in Figure~\ref{fig:cdderi}.
+With monotone $\Gamma'$, the M-estimates can break down for high leverage outliers \citep[Section 5.3]{maronna2019robust}.
+However, except for hcave (Huber loss), all Gaussian-induced loss functions in Figure~\ref{fig:cdderi} are robust to high leverage outliers.